SpritzerPyro/bash-utilities/README.md

 **Option:** `-e` or `-x`

-An executable includes some basic variables and initially includes the `lib/log_exit_error.sh` script.
+An executable includes some basic variables and initially sources the `lib/log_exit_error.sh` script.

 The created file is executable.